sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 - Routing of L3 (IPv4 and IPv6) traffic in and out of the VXLAN tunnel.
 - Overlay ECMP support.
 - EVPN ARP and ND suppression.
+- VXLAN QoS mode - Support for Uniform and Pipe modes.

 The following item will be added in the future.
 - Basic OAM support for tunnels -  tunnel operational status and statistics.